 5. Cape Cod, Massachusetts

 Massachusetts is one of the states known for the gorgeous colors erupting from its trees during fall.
 Cape Cod is a popular vacation destination, well known for cooler summer temperatures, but it’s equally memorable in the fall.
+We love that there are so many fun things to do in Cape Cod with kids!

 You could take several routes to see the leaves change in Cape Cod, such as Route 6A or the Cape Cod Rail Trail.
 Walking can be therapeutic for people and doing so through the changing Massachusetts leaves will make you feel like you’ve entered another world.